phax/ph-web/README.md

   * ph-web
     * Other high-level abstraction for servlets, file-upload, browser information, sitemap, web scopes etc.

-## News
+# News and noteworthy

-  * v8.8.0 - work in progress
+  * v8.8.1 - work in progress
+    * Improved exception handling in HTTP client helper
+  * v8.8.0 - 2017-05-10
     * New HTTP servlet class hierarchy for better separation of concerns
     * Started new Servlet base infrastructure
-    * Added possibility to disable DNS client caching in HttpClient
+    * Added possibility to disable DNS client caching in `HttpClient`
   * v8.7.4 - 2017-03-29
     * Improved PAC support to also handle IP6 addresses and `dnsResolveEx`
     * Updated to ph-commons 8.6.3